‘The stars at night are big and bright, deep in the heart of Texas…’

 The American Medical Association recommends the use of 3000K or lower lighting for outdoor installations such as roadways.
 Additionally, they suggest all LED lighting should be properly shielded to minimize glare and detrimental human and environmental effects, and consideration should be given to utilize the ability of LED lighting to be dimmed for off-peak time periods.

-“Thirty-three percent of all outdoor lighting is wasted by going where it’s not intended to go,” Kaplan said.
+“Thirty-three percent of all outdoor lighting is wasted by going where it’s not intended to go,” Cliff Kaplan of Hill Country Alliance said.
 That waste translates to 15 million tons of wasted carbon dioxide and $3 billion spent on unintended lighting nationwide.